g00dnatur3/opencv-raspicam-bindings/README.md

 > node test/example.js

-The example will keep grabbing a images and trying to detect a face.
+The example will keep grabbing images and trying to detect a face.
 The first face that is detected will be cropped out and saved to sample.jpg.

 ## OpenCV Binding Info